chronologic/keeper-ui/README.md

 This repository holds the UI for Keeper.
 Created with `create-react-app`.

+The UI provides basic features that users need to use the service:

+- signing up (via simply signing a message with their wallet)
+- topping up their account with ETH
+- providing Operator address that they want to be protected by the service
+- providing email address for notifications
+- viewing a list of relevant (i.e. redeemable or being processed by the service) deposits for their Operator Node

 ## Environment variables

 This repo uses [`dotenv`](https://www.npmjs.com/package/dotenv) to load environment variables.